It's natural for patients to be curious (or concerned) when they notice new technology in the exam room.

 Absolutely.
 Your comfort is what matters most.
 If you'd prefer I document your visit the traditional way, I'm happy to do that.
 Just let me know.

-Freed is very accurate.
+Freed is designed for clinical conversations and performs at a high level of accuracy.
 It's trained specifically on medical conversations, and has safeguards in place to help prevent mistakes.
 Still, I review every note before it's finalized.

 Think of it as a really good first draft that I then verify and perfect.
 The clinical decisions are still all mine.